AmpLit Fest 2018 Programming

 12:00 - 5:00 pm

-With the help of the Uni Project's mobile library, the Lit Lounge will offer a passive, comfortable, and inviting space to write, read, and engage with Writopia and Writer’s Rock’s jars of writing prompts and game starters.
+The Lit Lounge will offer a passive, comfortable, and inviting space to write, read, and engage with Writopia and Writer’s Rock’s jars of writing prompts and game starters.
 Writopia and Writer’s Rock will also host two workshops throughout the day: family memoir and college essay writing.